 Earlier, we came up with a list of some of the best Machine Learning books you should consider going through.
-In this article, we have come up with yet another list of the recommended books for Data Science.
+In this article, we have come up with yet another list of the recommended Data Science books.

-Written by Blum, Hopcroft and Kannan, this book for data science is a great blend of lectures in the modern theoretical course in data science.
+Written by Blum, Hopcroft and Kannan, this data science book is a great blend of lectures in the modern theoretical course in data science.

 This tutorial aims to get you familiar with the main ideas of Unsupervised Feature Learning and Deep Learning.